jfifield/sshtunnel/README.md

 # SSH Tunnel NG

-A graphical SSH tunnel manager.
-It is extended from the original code here: https://github.com/jfifield/sshtunnel.
+A user-friendly and cross-platform SSH tunnel manager.

-The extensions are included starting from v0.5.5.
+It is the next generation of the discontinued SSH Tunnel (https://github.com/jfifield/sshtunnel).

 ![](img/sshtunnel.jpg)